How do Vietnamese Farmers Live and Work?

 • The shirts often have long sleeves to protect their skin from the sun and others.

 • In the past, most Vietnamese farmers went into the mud in the rice fields with bare feet.
-Now, many use plastic boots to protect themselves and avoid cold water during winter, typically in North Vietnam.
+Many use plastic boots to protect themselves and avoid cold water during winter, typically in North Vietnam.

 farmers wear long-sleeve shirts to work